June 18, 2024

 Generation Forecast (TWh)

 China will account for a third of global electricity demand in 2030 and, combined with strong growth in other parts of Asia, this region will make up more than half of global electricity demand.
-Europe and North America will also grow steadily although their share of global demand will decline as Asia’s expands.
+Europe and North America will also grow steadily although their share of demand will decline as Asia’s expands.

 2030 Market Share